petoncle/mousemaster/README.md

   simply because all my desktops are Windows based.
-Besides, I believe the Linux and macOS APIs offer less control than the Windows API when it comes to handling mouse and keyboard events, and for that reason some of the features of mousemaster may not currently be implementable in Linux and macOS.
+Besides, I believe the Linux and macOS APIs offer less control than the Windows API when it comes to handling mouse and keyboard events, and for that reason some of the features of mousemaster may not currently be implementable on Linux and macOS.